What is the Alarm Stage of Stress?

 Nature provides an excellent example of how the stress response “should” unfold.
 You can follow the gazelle through each stage of stress.
 We picked the gazelle because we think most people have seen a nature show featuring the gazelle at the watering hole.

-As the gazelle is at the watering hole drinking some water, the crocodile makes a sudden lunge toward the gazelle.
+As the gazelle is at the watering hole drinking some water, the alligator makes a sudden lunge toward the gazelle.
 Instantly, the gazelle experiences the alarm stage of stress.
 This is known as the “fight-or-flight” stage of stress.
 Every survival system in our gazelle is engaged and it attempts to flee.
 If successful, our gazelle will move into the resistance stage of stress.

 Share the knowledge!